CasualSpeedruner/colorlib/README.md

 }
 ```

+## Version & Patch Notes
+Version 1.1.3 is a "patch" type update.

+This update fixes the following:
+- Corrected licensing and licensing files
+- hex is no longer "internal" and is now "public"

+This update changes/adds the following on the GitHub:
+- LICENSE File
+- .gitignore File
+- Project solution
+- Unit tests

+This update changes the following in the files:
+- "Class1.cs" to "hexStruct.cs"

 ## Licensing
-This project is licensed as CC-BY-SA 4.0 International. https://creativecommons.org/licenses/by-sa/4.0/deed.en
+This project is licensed under the Mozilla Public License 2.0.
+See the full license at: https://opensource.org/licenses/MPL-2.0

-Works utilizing this library are not required to give any credit, as they are not directly modifying the source code of this project.
-If you are modifying or redistributing this project, you are required to follow these terms.
+Works using this library are not required to provide credit as long as the source code of this project is not modified.
+If you modify or redistribute this project, you must comply with the terms of the MPL-2.0, which include providing attribution and making the modified source code available under the same license.